 Students learn the fundamental principles of geology through lectures, laboratory work, projects and field tutorials.
 At the same time they gain the practical skill and knowledge of geological applications necessary for employment in research, industry or government.

-Graduates are prepared by the course to enter any branch of the geological profession, or to undertake further studies leading to a Higher degree.
+Graduates are prepared by the course to enter any branch of the geological profession, or to undertake further studies leading to a higher degree.
 They are also well equipped to change their field of employment as different opportunities arise.

 No previous knowledge of geology is required to enter this course but a sound background in mathematics together with at least one other science subject is essential.

 Students who have not undertaken chemistry at HSC level should take chemistry at the introductory level (CHEM1401 and CHEM1101) in Year 1, and CHEM1201 in the summer session before commencing Year 2.
-Students, who have reached a satisfactory standard in HSC Geology may be offered an alternative program in Year 1.

 Reciprocal courses are offered through the Board of Studies in Science and Mathematics in Geology (double major), Geochemistry, Geophysics, Earth and Environmental Science and courses that combine a single major in Geology with Physics, Chemistry, Mathematics or Botany and Zoology.
 These courses are all of three years full-time duration leading to a BSc at Pass level.
-An optional fourth year leading to Honours is available for students achieving a good academic standing.
+An optional fourth year leading to Honours is available for students achieving a good academic standing. interest in the use of earth science for the benefit of humanity, including, for example, the search for and evaluation of metallic ore-bodies and accumulations of fossil fuels, or the application of geological knowledge to a range of engineering and environmental problems.

-3000 Applied Geology - Full-time
+3000 Applied Geology Full-time